 The Butterfly 401 blade comes with a comfortable grip and it uses the shakehand style grip.
 The flared handle has a comfortable grip making it difficult for the blade to slip off your hands.

 The handle is about shot compared to most Butterfly blades.
 The shorter handle can be a problem for players with large hands.

-This Butterfly blade is great for generating spins and with the right rubber, you can do this effectively.
+Butterfly 401 blade is great for generating spins and with the right rubber, you can do this effectively.
 The speed and control of the blade make it adequate for a return of serve.
 You can also use it to make powerful smashes and a drive.

 Pros and Cons

 - Comes with a reasonable amount of power.